 The child protection register (CPR) is a confidential list of all children in the local area who have been identified as being at risk of significant harm.
 The register allows authorised individuals in social work, education, health, police and the voluntary sector to check if a child they are working with is known to be at risk.

-If a child is added to the child protection register they must also have a child protection plan.
+If a child is added to the CPR they must also have a child protection plan.

 The child protection plan sets out:

-- how social services will check on the child’s welfare
+- how social work will check on the child’s welfare

 - what changes are needed to reduce the risk to the child

 - what support will be offered to the family.

 A Core group is responsible for making sure that the child protection plan is supporting the child effectively on an ongoing basis.
 The members of this group include the person who has been nominated as the Lead Professional, the child and their parents/carers, and they report about this at CPCC meetings.
 The Core group should be set up within 15 days of the initial child protection case conference.

 Research like this helps keep children safe from abuse – but we can’t do it without our generous supporters.

 Follow us on Twitter and keep up-to-date with all the latest news in child protection.